GLOBAL MARKETS-EU recovery fund lifts shares to five-month high

 Hopes that vaccines against the COVID-19 disease might be ready by the end of the year also supported the rally, following promising early data from trials of three potential vaccines.

-News of the EU deal, which includes 390 billion euros of grants, down from an initially proposed 500 billion, along with 360 billion of low-interest loans, saw the euro EUR= climb as high as $1.1470, Germany's DAX .GDAXI hit pre-COVID levels and other main EU indexes rise 1.25% - 2.2%. .EUFRX/
+News of the EU deal, which includes 390 billion euros of grants, down from an initially proposed 500 billion, along with 360 billion of low-interest loans, pushed the euro EUR= as high as $1.1470, while Germany's DAX .GDAXI hit pre-COVID levels and other main EU indexes rose 1.25% - 2.2%. .EUFRX/

 EU summit chairman Charles Michel presented the final plan as a "pivotal" moment to dispel doubts about the bloc's unity and future.